Struggling to provide healthy foods at your meetings/events? Don't reinvent the wheel; check these resources.

 - Walking Campaign Tools CDC

 - CDC Vital Signs More People Walk to Better Health

 - Other: Mall Walking: A Program Resource Guide (CDC)

 Medical Self Care Webpage

 Help employees take charge of their health!
-Medical Self Care is a new Health Matters webpage that provides tools to help you live a healthier lifestyle.
+Medical Self Care is a Health Matters webpage that provides tools to help people live a healthier lifestyle.

 The Presidential Active Lifestyle Program

 This is a six week program promoting 30 minutes of activity, 5 days a week or 8,500 steps, 5 days a week.
 The program includes setting weekly nutrition goals.
 You can use this as an employee challenge or simply as a group effort.
 Read more...